jomardyan/xt1-Right-Click-Translate-main/PRIVACY_POLICY.md

 ---

 **Summary**: Right-click Translate is a privacy-respecting browser extension that facilitates access to third-party translation services.
 The Extension itself collects no personal data and operates no external servers.
 When you translate text, it is sent directly from your browser to your chosen translation provider (Google, DeepL, Bing, Yandex, Microsoft, or MyMemory), whose privacy policies apply.
-All Extension settings remain in your browser's local storage under your complete control.
+All Extension settings and saved notes remain in your browser's storage under your complete control.